-B. Resources from Title I and other sources are used for the sole purpose of increasing student achievement, meeting other needs that impact student achievement and increasing parent involvement in their children's education as presented in this document.

-- 8(c).
-Plan developed in coordination with other programs, including those under the School-to-Work Opportunities Act of 1994, the Carl D. Perkins Vocational and Applied Technology Act, and National and Community Service Act of 1990. - C. Harper Elementary School does not benefit from the School-to-Work Opportunities Act of 1994, the Carl D. Perkins Vocational and Applied Technology Act, and National and Community Service Act of 1990. - \9.
+- B. Resources from Title I and other sources are used for the sole purpose of increasing student achievement, meeting other needs that impact student achievement and increasing parent involvement in their children's education as presented in this document. - 8(c).
+Plan developed in coordination with other programs, including those under the School-to-Work Opportunities Act of 1994, the Carl D. Perkins Vocational and Applied Technology Act, and National and Community Service Act of 1990. - C. Harper Elementary School does not benefit from the School-to-Work Opportunities Act of 1994, the Carl D. Perkins Vocational and Applied Technology Act, and National and Community Service Act of 1990. - 9.
 Activities to ensure that students who experience difficulty mastering standards shall be provided with effective, timely assistance, which shall include: - 9.
-The staff at Harper believes the implementation of research-based strategies and reform models are paramount to meeting the needs of at-risk students.
+The staff at Harper believes the implementation of both research-based and evidence-based programs, strategies and interventions are paramount to meeting the needs of at-risk students.
 Furthermore, it is essential for teachers to ensure that students' difficulties are addressed in a timely manner.
-Therefore, the school utilities the following measures: - Learning-Focused Schools Model and Common Core Georgia Performance Standards to create standards-based classrooms; - SRA Reading Mastery and Corrective Reading Programs, Rainforest, SRA Number Worlds, and iLearn Math to remediate and accelerate reading and math skills; - Flexible groupings and differentiated instruction based on student needs; and - Pyramid of Interventions and Response to Intervention processes to provide academic and behavioral support to students experiencing difficulties and/or performing below grade level;
+Therefore, the school utilities the following measures: - Learning-Focused Schools Model and Common Core Georgia Performance Standards/ Georgia Performance Standards to create standards-based classrooms; - Governor's Mentoring Reading Program, Istation, SRA Reading Mastery and Corrective Reading Programs, SRA Number Worlds, and iLearn Math to remediate and accelerate reading and math skills; - Studies Weekly and Gallopade are resources aligned to Georgia's social studies and science common core performance standards designed to enhance students' ability to read and comprehend informational text.
+Other resources include nonfiction extended texts; - Flexible groupings and differentiated instruction based on student needs; and - Pyramid of Interventions and Response to Intervention processes to provide academic and behavioral support to students experiencing difficulties and/or performing below grade level.